 let’s get these sales with as little friction as possible!

 - Make a buyer LAUGH

 - Make a buyer feel BADASS

 Anytime an emotional trigger can be felt by a buyer, through your marketing, they are much more likely to purchase from your store.
 If you think about it, the things that make people feel an emotional trigger also happen to be what people tend to talk about with their friends or family.
-This could be their job, nationality, favourite TV shows/movies, hobbies, the last sports event they watched, nightlife activities, sex, alcohol, drugs, food etc,…
+This could be their job, nationality, favorite TV shows/movies, hobbies, the last sports event they watched, nightlife activities, sex, alcohol, drugs, food, etc…

 Having emotional triggers in mind, to stimulate the customers of the niche you’re considering, will be the key to your first sales.
 Keep the concept of emotional triggers within your marketing as you get down to your last and final business idea.

 Two Main Types of Marketing to Consider: Free and Paid